gileck/kickstart-2017/camp/HTML/exercises/03-Design-To-Markup/README.md

 - Build the HTML of the design
 - Use the most appropriate elements for the job
-- Ignore the design!
+- Ignore the styling!
 Use Semantic markup